 |USAA Bank (VantageScore 3.0)

 Both bank members and credit cardholders receive daily credit monitoring from Experian.
 You can see your current score as well as past scores, and you’ll get regular alerts on any changes.
-For a monthly fee, you can upgrade to other levels that include identity protection services, and extra credit score checks throughout the month.

 Why is it important to check your credit score?